kantale/scripts/tickets/1252_Imputed_Lifelines_using_GoNL_and_1KG.md

 ### Waiting for chromosome 1.
 PrePhasing (regardless reference panel)

 * I should have submitted to test scheduler.
-Not test-long pipeline
+Not test-long queue